mvysny/mvysny.github.io/_posts/2019-11-19-Why-to-avoid-MySQL.md

 latin1 as the default charset; need to specify `CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_520_ci` for every table create DDL;
-need to specify `characterEncoding=UTF-8` to the JDBC driver to even transfer unicode characters properly.
+need to specify `characterEncoding=UTF-8` to the JDBC driver (`useUnicode=true` is not enough) to even transfer unicode characters properly to the MySQL server.

-2 out of 3 facepalms
+2 out of 3 facepalms + 1 facepalm for `useUnicode=true` not working.

 ## 7. It takes forever to start in Docker